 I love subway art and have wanted to create my own subway art for our children’s bedroom with their birth information.
-Thanks to Silhouette’s Fabric Ink Starter Kit, creating my first fabric project with my Silhouette CAMEO™ was easy and effortless, and I love how our new subway art canvases look.
+Creating my first fabric project with my Silhouette CAMEO™ was easy and effortless, and I love how our new subway art canvases look.

 Silhouette Fabric Ink Canvas Subway Art Tutorial